 Note.
-You can assign an email attributes to the security group (by converting it to mail-enable security group) and use in in mailing lists, but it is not recommended.
+You can assign an email attribute to the security group (by converting it to mail-enable security group) and use it in mailing lists, but it is not recommended.

 Technically, Distribution groups differ from Security Enabled groups by one bit in the groupType attribute.
 For a Security group, this attribute will contain the SECURITY_ENABLED bit.

 There are three group scopes for each group type:

 - Domain local.
 Used to manage access permissions to different domain resources (files and folders NTFS permissions, remote desktop access, providing Windows privileges, using in GPO security filtering, etc.) only in the domain where it was created.
 A local group cannot be used in other domains (however, a local group may include users from another domain).
 A local group can be contained in another local group, but it cannot be added to the global group;

 - Global.
 This group type can be used to provide access to resources in another domain.
 In this group, you can add only accounts from the same domain in which the group was created.
 A global group can be added to other global and local groups;

 - Universal.
 It is recommended to use it in large Active Directory forests.
 Using this group scope, you can define roles and manage resources that are distributed across multiple domains.
 If your network has many branches connected by WAN channels, it is desirable to use universal groups only for rarely changing groups.
 Because changing the universal group causes the Global Catalog to be replicated throughout the whole enterprise.

 There are also local groups.
 These groups are created in the local Security Accounts Administrator (SAM) database on the specific computer.
 The difference from domain groups: local groups work even if the domain controllers cannot be contacted.